-It is normal to prefer one worship style over the other.
+Traditional worship style - It is normal to prefer one worship style over the other.
 Some like it old, others like it new.
-(And as soon as you get used to the new, that twenty-something kid who just met Jesus last week and has a tongue ring, holes in his jeans, and a stocking cap, creates some bizarre and boisterous way of "worshiping" God again!)
-But why should your preference be the benchmark for all other believers and for those who don't call Jesus Lord?
+But why should my preference be the benchmark for all other believers and for those who don't call Jesus Lord?

 Five times in 1 Corinthians 14, Paul speaks about unbelievers in worship.
 He appeals for sensitivity to the seeker and reprimands those who sing, pray, and preach with little or no consideration for the person who is checking out God.
-Paul would undoubtedly look at the flip chart, grab the permanent marker and draw a dark line through Traditional Worship Service.
 Clearly, the style of worship is not more important than helping people find the Lord.